How The Models Work

-Most agricultural AI systems are trained as statistical black boxes: large historical datasets are used to learn correlations between weather, soils, and yield outcomes.
+Most agricultural AI learns correlations between weather, soils, and yield outcomes from large historical datasets — producing predictions that can be statistically calibrated but physiologically ungrounded.
 Aluvial takes a different approach.
 Our models are rooted in mechanistic plant science — we simulate the underlying biological and physical processes governing crop growth rather than relying solely on statistical pattern matching.

 At the foundation of the platform is a biophysical crop model library calibrated against controlled-environment and field observations across corn, soybean, wheat, canola, camelina, pennycress, and broader oilseed systems.1Jones, J. W. et al. The DSSAT cropping system model.
 Eur.
 J. Agron.
 18, 235–265 (2003). doi.org/10.1016/S1161-0301(02)00107-72Keating, B. A. et al. An overview of APSIM, a model designed for farming systems simulation.
 Eur.
 J. Agron.
 18, 267–288 (2003). doi.org/10.1016/S1161-0301(02)00108-9 Weather forcing is derived from ERA5-Land,3Muñoz-Sabater, J. et al. ERA5-Land: A state-of-the-art global reanalysis dataset for land applications.
 Earth Syst.
 Sci.
 Data 13, 4349–4383 (2021). doi.org/10.5194/essd-13-4349-2021 PRISM, Daymet, and WorldClim, while soil constraints are parameterized using SSURGO, gSSURGO, and SoilGrids.4Hengl, T. et al. SoilGrids250m: Global gridded soil information based on machine learning.
 PLoS ONE 12, e0169748 (2017). doi.org/10.1371/journal.pone.0169748 This physiological foundation enables Aluvial to model Genotype × Environment × Management (G×E×M) interactions5van Ittersum, M. K. & Rabbinge, R. Concepts in production ecology for analysis and quantification of agricultural input-output combinations.
 Field Crops Res.
 52, 197–208 (1997). doi.org/10.1016/S0378-4290(97)00037-3 directly and translate them into deployment intelligence, risk surfaces, and carbon intensity projections.